-Both Piping and Pipeline are originated from Mechanical Engineering and many a time, share common activities.
+Both Piping and Pipeline originated from Mechanical Engineering and many a time, share common activities.
 For example, both have piping materials, piping expansion, stress, and support problems.
 So, both piping and pipelines need Stress and Material engineers.
 Both piping and pipelines are used to transport fluids.
-On a broad scale, ASME B 31.3/ASME B 31.1 deals with piping engineering and ASME B 31.4/ ASME B 31.8 deals with pipeline engineering.
+On a broad scale, ASME B31.3/ASME B31.1 deals with piping engineering, and ASME B31.4/ ASME B31.8 deals with pipeline engineering.
 Refer to Figure 1, which shows the piping and pipeline demarcation for a typical plant.
-Through this article we will try to find out a few other differences that piping and pipeline systems have in general sense:
+Through this article we will try to find out a few other differences that piping and pipeline systems have in a general sense:

 Physical Personality or Action Performed

-Piping is normally connected with various equipments and carry fluids inside a complex network that will be processed in that equipment.
+Piping is normally connected with various equipment and carries fluids inside a complex network that will be processed in that equipment.
 Whereas Pipelines supply the feed for further processing or deliver the processed fluid or end product and they normally run straight.
-No of equipment connections in the pipeline is very less as compared to piping.
+The number of equipment connections in the pipeline is very less as compared to piping.

 Pipe Diameter and Fitting Types